raseekshrestha/60daysoflearning/Readme.md

     - create chat if not exists and function to send message
     - created endpoint for fetchin messages
     - fetch all the chat associated with the user
+    - createing a new group and renaming function